yosemitebandit/openbts-python/readme.md

 inspect the functionality of each class in `openbts.components`.
 Anyway, onward..

-To run the integration tests, you will need an OpenBTS instance running on the same machine as the testing script.
-The test will modify real system parameters, so run it with caution, or better yet, run it against a system not in production.
+To run the integration tests, you'll need an OpenBTS instance running on the same machine as the testing script.
+The test will modify real system parameters, so run it with caution.
+Or, better yet, run it against a system not in production.

 ```shell
 $ python integration_test.py